parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-kokkos/output-3/repo/README.txt

 Compilation-------------------------------------------------------------------

-	To compile SimpleMOC-kernel with default settings,  you will need to have Kokkos installed.
-Then use a build system like CMake to compile.
-Refer to Kokkos documentation for details.
+	To compile SimpleMOC-kernel with default settings, use the following command (adjusting compiler and Kokkos flags as needed):

+	>$ make

 Running SimpleMOC-kernel-------------------------------------------------------

-	To run SimpleMOC-kernel with default settings (after successful compilation):
+	To run SimpleMOC-kernel with default settings, use the following command:

 	>$ ./SimpleMOC-kernel

-	For non-default settings, SimpleMOC-kernel supports the following command line options (these may be handled differently with Kokkos):
+	For non-default settings, SimpleMOC-kernel supports the following command line options:

 	Usage: ./SimpleMOC-kernel <options>
 	Options include:
-	  -t <threads>          Number of threads to run (OpenMP, if applicable) -s <segments>         Number of segments to process -e <energy groups>    Number of energy groups
+	  -t <threads>          Number of threads to run (Kokkos execution space dependent) -s <segments>         Number of segments to process -e <energy groups>    Number of energy groups
 	  -p <segs per thread>  Number of segments per Kokkos team (if applicable)